dantleech/blog/content/posts/2022-09-19-encountering-go-as-a-php-developer.md

 try/catch.

-In Go the concept of exceptions maps to the concept of panic/recover but it is idiomatic to explicitly return errors:
+In Go the concept of exceptions maps to the concept of panic/recover but it is common to explicitly return errors:

 ```go
 func GetUser(name string) (Something, error) {